adrianrakiec/GarbZone/README.md

   Add your items for sale or update your existing offers.

 - **Search for Offers and Users**
   Quickly find items or users by searching their names.

+- **Pagination for Search Results**
+  View search results spread across multiple pages, making it easier to browse through large lists of items or users.

 ## 🚀 Coming Soon